wenshuowang/wenshuowang.github.io/_pages/about.md

 My research goal is to develop theoretical frameworks and practical algorithms to understand human interactions using **Bayesian learning** and **optimization** with support of **computational cognitive sciences** toward <span style="color:gray"> **Socially Interactive Autonomous Mobility (SIAM)**</span>, a turly intelligent vehicle which places the human at the center of a superior driving experience.

-I am working on <span style="color:gray"> **Cognitive Autonomy & Interactive Learning (CAIL) toward SIAM** </span> -- integrating insights of computational cognition into SIAM using machine learning theory to enable AI-based agents more efficient, safer, and smarter, including:
+I am working on <span style="color:gray"> **Cognitive Autonomy & Interactive Learning (CAIL) toward SIAM** </span> by integrating insights of computational cognition into SIAM using machine learning theory to enable AI-based agents more efficient, safer, and smarter, including:

 * Human robot interaction, Human modeling, Cognition & perception
 * Autonomous vehicles, Multi-agent interaction, Human-centric systems, Personalized mobility